eosnetworkfoundation/docs/docs/40_node-operation/50_tutorials/10_watching-transfers.md

     for(let action of transaction.actions) {
         if(
-            // This is the smart contract that is being executed action.account === 'eosio.token'
+            // This is the smart contract that is being executed action.account === CONTRACT
+            // This is the action that is being executed && action.action === ACTION
             // This is the receiver of this action, if it is not the same as
-            // the account, then this is a notification && action.receiver === "eosio.token"
+            // the contract account, then this is just a notification (DO NOT PROCESS) && action.receiver === action.account
-            // This is the action that is being executed && action.action === 'transfer'
         ) {
             // We now know that this is a transfer action, and it is not
             // a notification, so we can check the params